-In September 2019, a group of eight bipartisan members of the U.S. Senate Banking Committee introduced the Illicit Cash Act to improve corporate transparency, strengthen national security, and help law enforcement combat illicit financial activity being carried out by criminal networks around the globe.
-The Act includes a strong whistleblower provision based on the most successful modern whistleblower reward programs.
+That’s why in September 2019, a group of eight bipartisan members of the U.S. Senate Banking Committee introduced the Illicit Cash Act to improve corporate transparency, strengthen national security, and help law enforcement combat illicit financial activity being carried out by criminal networks around the globe.
+The Act originally included strong whistleblower provisions based on the most successful modern whistleblower reward programs.

 In their press release, the members stated: “The Improving Laundering Laws and Increasing Comprehensive Information Tracking of Criminal Activity in Shell Holdings (Illicit Cash) Act, S. 2563, would, for the first time, require shell companies – often used as fronts for criminal activity – to disclose their true owners to the U.S. Department of Treasury.
 It would also update decades-old anti-money laundering and combating the financing of terrorism policies, by giving Treasury and law enforcement the tools they need to fight criminal networks.
 This includes improving overall communication between law enforcement, financial institutions, and regulators, and facilitating the adoption of critical 21st century technologies.”

-Section 307 of the Illicit Cash Act creates a whistleblower provision based on the False Claims Act, an extremely successful whistleblower law originally signed into law during the U.S. Civil War by President Abraham Lincoln.
+One of the most important of these qui tam laws is the False Claims Act, an extremely successful whistleblower law originally signed into law during the U.S. Civil War by President Abraham Lincoln.
 Since its modernization in 1986, the Act has become the model for all effective modern anti-fraud whistleblower laws, including the revisions to the Securities Exchange Act, Commodity Exchange Act, and Internal Revenue Act.

-The Illicit Cash Act follows best practices for the major qui tam laws and includes:
+The best practices found in these major qui tam laws include:

 - Whistleblowers can raise their concerns anonymously and confidentially.